-If this area is completed, the department is authorized to contact the personal representative, instead of the corporation, about this tax return.
-After the return is filed, the department will communicate primarily with the designated personal representative for any matters concerning this return.
+If this area is completed, DOR is authorized to contact the personal representative, instead of the corporation, about this tax return.
+After the return is filed, DOR will communicate primarily with the designated personal representative for any matters concerning this return.

-Note: The authorization for the department to be in contact with your personal representative can be revoked at any time.
-To do so, submit a signed statement to the department.
+Note: The authorization for DOR to be in contact with your personal representative can be revoked at any time.
+To do so, submit a signed statement to DOR.
 The statement must include a name, Federal Identification Number of the S corporation, and the year of the tax return.
 Mail the statement to Indiana Department of Revenue, P.O.
 Box 7206, Indianapolis, IN 46207-7206.